tapasya27/technical-prep-programming/README.md

 ### Arrays and Hashing
 1. Unique element in a list -> Whenever encountering a need to find a unique element, think if a set can be utilised over sorting as sets are optimised structures that only hold unique elements.
 They also save on space complexity as a set will occupy a maximum of O(n) space whereas sorting will take O(n log n)

 2. Counting -> Whenever in a requirement to count anything, see if a dictionary can be used to save frequencies of letters.
 Lookup is only O(1) as well.

+3. Two sum/tracking indices -> The key to this problem is a hash map or a dictionary.
+We must remember that since a solution is unique, there will be a unique number that equates to the target minus the index.
+We also have to make sure we keep track of the indices we have seen by adding them to a hashmap.